Topics: Medical Billing, Revenue Cycle Management, Practice Management

-Timely, accurate, and full reimbursement is the most important metric for keeping the lights on at your practice.
-But only around 70 percent of claims submitted are processed and paid on the first submission – leaving a whopping 30 percent unprocessed, returned unpaid, or requiring additional energy and time from your staff for resubmission.
+Timely, accurate, and full reimbursement is the most critical metric for keeping the lights on at your practice.
+But only around 80 percent of claims submitted are processed and paid on the first submission – leaving a whopping 20 percent unprocessed, returned unpaid, or requiring additional energy and time from your staff for resubmission.

 Are you doing enough to make sure you’re always paid what you deserve?
-Follow these quick tips to get paid in full more efficiently.
+Here are a few quick and easy medical billing tips to get your practice paid in full more efficiently.

-As a billing company with 30+ years experience we’ve said it before – any and all unpaid balances hurt your revenue.
-Those $15 or $30 patient co-pays may not be top of mind when you think about your reimbursements, but they’re just as critical to your balance sheet as any other payments you’re owed.
+As a billing company with 40 years of experience, we’ve said it before – any unpaid balances hurt your revenue.
+Those $15 or $30 patient co-pays may not be top of mind when you think about your reimbursements, but they’re just as critical to your balance sheet as any other payments owed.

-Check in advance for what co-pay you’re owed by each patient at the time of service and make it an office policy to collect in advance of the visit.
+Determine in advance what co-pay each patient owes you at the time of service and make it an office policy to collect in advance.
 Have your front desk staff escalate any issues with patients who regularly refuse to pay up.

-We know: Patients (especially those that are frequent visitors to your office) hate to dig up and hand over their insurance cards every time they come in.
+We understand that patients (especially frequent visitors to your office) hate to dig up and hand over their insurance cards every time they come in.
 But making sure that there are no changes to a patient’s insurance is the only way to make sure that you handle things appropriately with their insurer.

-And conducting eligibility checks may be becoming passé in some specialties, but we’re firm believers in verifying each patient’s coverage in advance of the encounter.
+While conducting eligibility checks may be becoming passé in some specialties, we’re firm believers in verifying each patient’s coverage in advance of the encounter.
 It only takes a few minutes to verify insurance, but unpaid claims down the road could take you months to collect.

 If a claim takes longer than sixty days to be paid, follow up before you resubmit.
 Sometimes all it takes to get your claim handled by a payer is a phone call.